HybridAIMS 2026 – in conjunction with the 38th International Conference on Advanced Information Systems Engineering (CAiSE 2026)

 Objective and Topics

-This workshop aims to bring together researchers and practitioners from machine learning, knowledge representation and reasoning (incl. semantic technologies) and enterprise modelling to reflect on how combining the three fields can contribute to engineer intelligent information systems.
+This workshop aims to bring together researchers and practitioners from machine learning, knowledge representation and reasoning (incl. semantic technologies) and enterprise modelling to reflect on how combining the three fields can contribute to engineering intelligent information systems that are useful for organizations.

 Potential topics include (but not limited to):

-• Machine Learning, Deep Learning and Neural Networks and Human-in-the-Loop Systems
+• Machine Learning, Neural Networks, Deep Learning, Reinforcement Learning and Human-in-the-Loop Systems

 • Machine Learning for Knowledge Graphs and/or ontology-based models